-An escorted small group tour to the Baltic States of Europe that explores the key destinations of this region starting in Berlin, then making its way through Poland, Estonia, Latvia, Lithuania, Finland and concluding in Stockholm Each day has scheduled itineraries supported by local guides who share knowledge and authentic experiences of the places visited.
+An escorted small group tour to the Baltic States of Europe that explores the key destinations of this region starting in Warsaw, then making its way through Poland, Estonia, Latvia, Lithuania, Finland, Stockholm and concluding in Copenhagen.
+Each day has scheduled itineraries supported by local guides who share knowledge and authentic experiences of the places visited.
 This is small group travelling to the Baltics for like minded people.

-- 3. In Vilnius, explore the remnants of the Communist era including the KGB museum.
+- 3. In Vilnius, view the remnants of the Communist era including the KGB museum.

 |26 September 2023 |

 Ends 30 May 2024 • 21 days